 Pros

-• For the government-insured HECM for Purchase, borrowers are afforded the same protections and benefits of all HECM loans, including its non-recourse feature, which means when the loan comes due, the borrower does not have to repay more than the home is worth at the time of sale.
+• The HECM for Purchase is insured by the government, offering protections like the non-recourse feature.
+This means that when the loan comes due, you won’t have to repay more than the home’s value at the time of sale.

-• The product allows borrowers to purchase a new home with a reverse mortgage, all in a single transaction.
+• This program allows you to buy a new home with a reverse mortgage in a single transaction.

 Cons

-• Like all mortgages, there can be a downside to reverse mortgages for some borrowers.
-When a borrower passes away, the borrower’s heirs may see reduced inheritance after the home’s sale and repayment of the loan.
+• Like all mortgages, reverse mortgages can have a downside for some borrowers.
+When the borrower passes away, the heirs might receive a reduced inheritance after the home is sold to repay the loan.

-• Upfront and ongoing insurance premiums are required to maintain the loan and standard closing costs.
+• Upfront and ongoing insurance premiums are required to maintain the loan, along with standard closing costs.

-• A reverse mortgage is only suitable for some, and it’s essential to consult with trusted advisors about the options available and how a reverse mortgage compares.
+• A reverse mortgage may not be suitable for everyone.
+It’s important to consult with trusted advisors to explore all options and understand how a reverse mortgage compares to other choices.

 Additional Considerations